brianspiering/teaching_materials/slack_guidelines.md

     + Use complete sentences.
     + Do not over use abbreviations.
 Common business abbreviations are acceptable.
     + All lowercase is acceptable.
+- I use Slack asynchronously, thus do not except an immediate reply or real-time conversation.
+It might happen but do not except it.
 - Feel free to [edit your messages](https://slack.com/help/articles/202395258-Edit-or-delete-messages).